The pulse of all our lives… Irvine Welsh

 his songwriting craft can stand proudly with the best … albums like this don’t come around too often… a landmark album… FATEA (review of Southern Wind)

-He will also be curating a brand new festival in March 2020 – Cash Back in Fife – celebrating the legacy and inspiration of The Man in Black.
+In March 2020 he created and curated a new festival Cash Back in Fife celebrating the legacy and inspiration of The Man in Black.

 He is proud to be a member of Buffalo Blood collective (“a US/UK Americana supergroup” – Paul Sexton BBC), with award winning producer/musician Neilson Hubbard, Audrey Spillman and Joshua Britt.
 Their debut self-titled album was released in 2019, and premiered at the UK’s leading winter music festival, Celtic Connections.
 Buffalo Blood was recorded on location in the New Mexico desert, with songs about displacement, migration, refugees and a belief in the power of art and the human spirit to connect us all.